kopaka1822/EntityCS/README.md

 }
 ```

-If you declare a `MovementSystem` that does the same, your code can be written like this:
+If you declare a `MovementSystem` that does the same, your code can be written just like that:

 ```c++
 ecs::Manager<SYSTEM> m;